22 Greatest Rock Lead Singers of All Time (Updated for February 2025)

 Elvis Presley

 Influential to the point of ubiquity, Elvis Aaron Presley was the Rock Star that other rock stars looked up to.
 He is the origin of the source, the First, the original creation of the Myth.
 His velveteen voice and matinee idol looks stole the hearts of untold generations, whilst his quietly tragic private life merely added gossipy fuel to the fascination.
-Early live performances on US Television shocked the world with their animalistic, predatory passion.
+Early live performances on US television shocked the world with their animalistic, predatory passion.
 The world was never the same afterwards.

 In a hundred years’ time, people will still be listening to, looking at and talking about Elvis Presley.
 He has long since become immortal.